eleefoley/Huffman_Encoding_Decoding/README.rst

 Python
 ======
-This was written in a virtual environment in python 3.5.2
+This was written in a python virtual environment, running python 3.5.2

 The required packages are included in the requirements.txt and can be imported via:
 	'pip install -r requirements.txt'